With the Solus 1P we introduce one of the most versatile and ultralight tents in the world.

 Mosquito nets are integrated on the inside of the tent and stitched to the tent body to protect you from insects and mosquitoes.
 Inside the tent there is a mesh storage pocket and two hanging hooks for drying clothes, hanging headlamps and more.

 All stitches are first sewn and then taped to the outside to increase strength and fully waterproof the seams.

-All mounting points, as well as all areas where the tent material is subject to greater stress, are reinforced with durable laser cut 99g/m2 (2.92oz) Dyneema © Composite Fabric Hybrid.
+All bearing points, as well as all areas where the tent material is subject to greater stress, are reinforced with durable laser cut 99g/m2 (2.92oz) Dyneema © Composite Fabric Hybrid.